jyscao/jyscao.github.io/content/posts/05_interface-1.md

 endfunction
 ```

-The code to be executed when the files cache is enabled is the exact same,
+The code to be executed when the textfile cache is enabled is the exact same,
 it's just been wrapped in an if-block; while in the else-block, the logic for
 a disabled cache must be added.
 But as long as the function can still populate
 the list `s:files` with the project's filepaths, for example by calling the